thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 ---
 title: [Configure SAML]
-last_updated: 10/11/2019
+last_updated: 3/4/2020
 summary: "You can use the Security Assertion Markup Language (SAML) to authenticate users."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 ThoughtSpot enables you to use the Security Assertion Markup Language (SAML) to authenticate user.
-You can set up SAML using the management console or through the shell on ThoughtSpot using a `tscli`-based configurator.
+You can set up SAML through the shell on ThoughtSpot using a `tscli`-based configurator.
 It is configured to work using service provided by an Identity Provider (IDP).

 {: id="prerequisites"}
 ## Configuration prerequisites